YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 ``$ mojito test mojit <mojit-path> [<mojit-module>]``

-You’ll see results similar to those below, and the results will also be written to the file ``${CWD}/artifacts/test/result.xml``.
+You'll see results similar to those below, and the results will also be written to the file ``${CWD}/artifacts/test/result.xml``.

 .. code-block:: text